 Out with the old, in with the new.
 This is a central part of a customer experience driven approach to business.
-A business’ culture cannot become customer centric overnight, but once it does, the results are profound and positive.
+A business’ cannot change to a customer centric culture overnight, but once it does, the results are profound and positive.

 “Changing to a customer centric culture is one of the most gruelling tasks any management team can undertake.
 All levels of the business need to be fully committed to the change and the entire team needs to work on the culture every day.
 The journey is not an easy one, but the rewards will be felt for many years after the effort of change is long forgotten.” – Andrew Cook, Smoke CCS CEO

 The shift in focus from whatever came before to a customer centric mindset can be made easier through thorough planning and a strategically controlled rollout operation.

 It’s important to begin with addressing obvious incongruencies within the workplace.
 Even after deciding to implement a CEM tool or system, many call centres still maintain targets, KPIs and objectives attached to a profit-driven model.